mortdiggiddy/go-ws-gateway-proxy/README.md

 # go-ws-gateway

-A lightweight websocket gateway and authentication proxy written in Go
+A lightweight websocket gateway and authentication proxy written in Go.

+# requirements

+go1.21+